-Amendments to the ShaMaran Bonds agreement in February 2019, including the repayment of \$50 million of ShaMaran Bonds, changed future cashflows which resulted in the re-measurement of the carrying value of the remaining debt in line with IFRS 9 Financial Instruments.
+Amendments to the ShaMaran Bonds agreement in February 2019, including the repayment of \$50 million of ShaMaran Bonds, changed future cashflows which resulted in the re-measurement of the carrying value of the remaining debt in line with IFRS 9: Financial Instruments.
 The value of the ShaMaran Bonds has been determined based on the net present value of future cash flows, which no longer includes original transaction costs incurred in 2018, discounted at the original effective interest rate resulting in a loss of \$2.1 million in the first quarter of 2019.

-Amortisation of bond transaction costs in the six months ended June 30, 2019, includes a loss of \$671 thousand related to the partial settlement of debt in the period.
+Amortisation of bond transaction costs in the nine months ended September 30, 2019, includes a loss of \$671 thousand related to the partial settlement of debt in the period.

 Borrowing costs directly attributable to the acquisition and preparation of Atrush development assets for their intended use have been capitalised together with the related Atrush oil and gas assets.
 All other borrowing costs are recognised in profit or loss in the period in which they are incurred.
-A significant number of development projects have been completed for their intended use, therefore the capitalisation of the related borrowing costs has ceased leading to less borrowing costs being capitalised.
+The capitalisation of borrowing costs has ceased for a significant number of development projects, which have been completed for their intended use, leading to less borrowing costs being capitalised.